Save our forests, and our economy

 The scale and pace of wildfires in California will expand as climate conditions change, threatening the West coast and beyond.

-Other invasive plants, like knotweed, degrade salmon habitat.
+Other invasive plants, like streamside knotweed, severely degrade salmon habitat.
 English holly is spreading at near-exponential rates, doubling every six years and having “the potential to become a dominant species in both number of individuals and area covered within a few decades… (transforming) the region’s native forests on a large scale.”
 (Dr. David Stokes, UW Bothell).

 This is a tax shift, “off our backs and on our side.”